Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Edit the name of the currently open file.
 The file must be renamed from the default name before it can be saved.
 Use a distinctive, searchable name.

-Saving a file under a new name creates a new file and preserves historic saves, and overwrites any files that previously had that name.
+Saving a file under a new name creates a new file and preserves historic saves.
+If a file already has that name, it is overwritten.

 Save button